kohitij-kar/decifer_autism.github.io/index.md

 _This resource currently contains hundreds of facial images (AI created, real photos, cartoons etc.) with varied emotions (with royalty free usage permit).
-In addition, the "**diagnostic efficiency**" of of the images (to discrminate between behavior of individual with autism or neurotypical development) as predicted by various models of primate vision are also provided here.
+In addition, the "**diagnostic efficiency**" of the images (to discrminate between behavior of individual with autism or neurotypical development) as predicted by various models of primate vision are also provided here.
 This is a work in progress and I hope over time, the community will grow to include researchers doing clinical work who can test and validate these predictions"_

 ## Welcome to GitHub Pages